Carkeek Park boardwalk trails. Credit: Seattle Parks and Recreation/Flickr CC

 Kids will love: Looking for salmon, swishing through leaves on the lawn, playing in the nature-inspired playground and going to the beach.
-Bonus: Watch for passing trains.
+Bonus: Waving at passing trains.

 Find it: 950 N.W.
 Carkeek Park Rd., Seattle.
 Drive (carefully) down the narrow, winding road into the ravine and park in the the upper parking lot by the playground for quickest access to the beach.
 Continue around the bend and down a bit more to park by the large lawn bordering Piper’s Creek.
 Flush toilets are located next to the playground.